doctrine/jira-github-issues/README.md

 This repository contains all the scripts necessary for the migration.

+* One script to create labels according to Resolutions and Issue Types for a Jira Project in Github Issue tracker.

-1. One script to download all versions of a project and create equivalent milestones in Github Issue Tracker, saving a map of version-id/number to milestone-id.
+* One script to download all versions of a project and create equivalent milestones in Github Issue Tracker, saving a map of version-id/number to milestone-id.

-2. One script to download all Jira issues per project and put them into a folder, one file per issue with the Github import API format.
-This script is using the version/milestone map as an input.
+* One script to download all Jira issues per project and put them into a folder, one file per issue with the Github import API format.
+This script is using the Github milestones and labels as input.

-3. One script to push all tickets to a Github import API queue and poll for status, assigning each downloaded jira issue its appropriate Github Issue ID.
+* One script to push all tickets to a Github import API queue and poll for status, assigning each downloaded jira issue its appropriate Github Issue ID.

-4. One script to pull all versions from Jira and prepare a list of releases to create on Github, including release notes with adjusted ticket references.
+* One script to pull all versions from Jira and prepare a list of releases to create on Github, including release notes with adjusted ticket references.

-5. One script to push the releases to Github.
+* One script to push the releases to Github.